5 Ways To Get Into UK Property Development For The First Time

 - Be clear about your investment purpose at the outset: selling on or renting out.

-Letting out the property
+Letting out your investment property

 The area you’ve bought in and your projected rental income will be shaping your development decisions:

-- numbers of bedrooms
+- Numbers of bedrooms

 - Monthly rental income pays for your buy to let mortgage and other management and maintenance costs, with some profit on top for you.